weronika-kurczyna/composable-ui-fork-test/docs/docs/integrations/promotions/voucherify.md

 1. [Create a Voucherify account](https://app.voucherify.io/#/signup).
 2. In Voucherify Dashboard, [set Discount Application Rule to "Partial"](https://support.voucherify.io/article/604-stacking-rules#application-rules)
+   Please go to:
+- `Redemptions` tab on the left side of the Voucherify dashboard
+- Select `Stacking rules`
+- In `Discounts' application rules` select `Edit settings`
+- Change the `Application rule` to `Partial - inapplicable (not met criteria) discounts are omitted`
 3. Retrieve your API keys from your Voucherify dashboard and set the following environment variables:

 ```code